 AZ Forest: our reforestation initiative

-AZ Forest is a global initiative to plant and steward 50-million trees worldwide by 2025.
-In partnership with local governments and One Tree Planted, a non-profit organisation focused on global reforestation, the initiative supports the World Economic Forum’s ‘1T.org – The Champions for a Trillion Trees’ platform, where we are members of the Corporate Alliance committed to helping conserve, restore and grow one trillion trees by 2030.
+AZ Forest is a global initiative to plant and maintain 50-million trees worldwide by 2025, in partnership with local governments and non-profit organisations focused on global reforestation.
+The initiative supports the World Economic Forum’s ‘1T.org – The Champions for a Trillion Trees’ platform, where we are members of the Corporate Alliance committed to helping conserve, restore and grow one trillion trees by 2030.

 Our AZ Forest programme is part of our work to address climate change, together with our Ambition Zero Carbon strategy.
 We recognise the strong connection between a healthy planet and healthy people, and we work to foster environments in which all life can thrive.
 Trees are a nature-based solution to remove CO2 and are essential to mitigate the effects of climate change.
 Reforestation has a number of sustainability co-benefits, including: